novusthedev/novus-bot/README.md

 <li>type in node index</li>
 <li>wait a second</li>
 </ol>
-<p>If you see Novus Bot Status: Online then you are ready to go!</p>
+<p>If the commands sync, setup is finished!</p>
-<p>If you see an error and the bot shutting down, please check the token in conf/token.json. if you put the token in and you still receive an error. please check all the packages or report it to our staff.</p>
+<p>If you see an error and the bot shutting down, please check the token in conf/token.json. if you put the token in and you still receive an error. please check all the packages.</p>
 <p>&nbsp;</p>
-<p><strong>Keep the terminal open where Novus Bot is running from. to safely shut down the bot, press CTRL + C inside the terminal.</strong></p>
+<p><strong>Keep the terminal open where Climatic is running from. to safely shut down the bot, type `exit`.</strong></p>
 <p>&nbsp;</p>
-<p>And that's all for the Novus Bot setup!
+<p>And that's all for the Climatic setup!
 Hope this helps!</p>